michelecafagna26/vl-shap/README.md

 - **🖊️ Contact:** michele.cafagna@um.edu.mt

 ### UPDATES 🔥
+- **25/11/2023** You can try VL-SHAP with the Gradio Demo 🎮 here:[michelecafagna26/vl-shap-demo](https://github.com/michelecafagna26/vl-shap-demo)
 - **21/11/2023** **If you have trouble installing STEGO**, you can check out this branch [vl-shap/adding_clipseg](https://github.com/michelecafagna26/vl-shap/tree/adding_clipseg).
 Here we replace the STEGO model with [**Clipseg**](https://github.com/timojl/clipseg) semantic segmentation model.
 Clipseg is compatible with the latest python and pytorch library and is easier to install.
 Moreover, you can control the semantic masks through textual prompts!🚀

 ### Requirements